zhiyang0310/Neural_Network_Framework/README.md

 # Neural_Network_Framework

-A simplified neural network framwork
+A simplified neural network framework

 ComputeLayers.py: Forward and backward propagation for all kinds of layers.